vbaboyan/vbaboyan.github.io/_pages/CV.md

 VG Baboyan, G Hickok and N Tandon (2018).
-“Quantification and parcellation of posterior inferior frontal structural connections to auditory and supplementary motor area targets: A diffusion imaging study in neurosurgical patients.”
+“Quantification and parcellation of posterior inferior frontal structural connections to auditory and supplementary motor area targets: A diffusion imaging study in neurosurgical patients.”
 Society for the Neurobiology of Language (SNL).

 VG Baboyan and PM Thompson (2016).
 “Disruptions to White Matter Microstructure of the Default Mode Network in Pediatric Traumatic Brain Injury.”
 Society for